 Sonoma, California will always be one of my favorite places in the whole entire world.
 Growing up there, it was just “home” – I didn’t know anything else.
 It wasn’t until I left that I discovered just how incredible it really is.
-I now know how lucky I was and love nothing more than when someone plans a trip out to the valley and comes to me for recommendations.

 After months of copying and pasting an email with my recommendations, a few months ago I upgraded to a word document that I would send to anyone asking, and now finally after many requests… a travel guide of what to see, do, eat, and drink in Sonoma.
 I hope this guide helps you on your next trip or convinces you that a trip to the valley needs to go to the top of your list!

 Scribe – My personal favorite!
 They have the absolute best rosé and I don’t typically love rosé.
 It’s a more rustic place, you can taste outside on picnic benches under humongous trees on top of a little hill overlooking the vines or at their renovated hacienda.
 Either way it’s breathtaking.
 They also have a huge rope swing which is really fun and always a great photo op 😉 (Update: I think this may have been taken down?)

 Cline is more outdoorsy and the tasting room is nothing picture worthy but the grounds are incredible and the wine is great.
 They have a lake, museum full of replicas of the California missions, bird aviaries, petting pen with donkeys, all sorts of things.
 Really fun spot.